Beyondactivismo/Beyondactivismo/README.md

 **1. Interviews**: We see the interviews are a way to connect.
 That is why we strongly believe that we need to know and share the histories and experiences of human rights activists in a creative and attractive way.
-Because of the importance of the interviews we have always to keep on mind their purposes, which are know about:
+Because of the importance of the interviews we have always to keep on mind their purposes, which are:

 - the background of the activists
 - about their motivations